Austin Slater Preview, Player Props: Giants vs. Cubs

 Austin Slater At The Plate

-- Slater has six doubles, five home runs and 18 walks while batting .263.
+- Slater is hitting .255 with six doubles, five home runs and 18 walks.

-- In 39.7% of his 68 games this season, Slater has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Slater has reached base via a hit in 27 games this year (of 70 played), and had multiple hits in 10 of those games.

-- Slater has had at least one RBI in 20.6% of his games this year (14 of 68), with two or more RBI four times (5.9%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Slater has had at least one RBI in 20.0% of his games this season (14 of 70), with more than one RBI four times (5.7%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.